shravanibhalerao/Travel_planner/README.md

 npm run preview
 ```

+---

-## License
+## 📜 License

-This project is for educational purposes.
+This project is developed for **educational purposes only**.

+---

-## Authors
+## 👩‍💻 Authors

-- Travel Planner Team
+**Travel Planner Team**
+- Shravani Bhalerao

+---

-## Support
+## 📩 Support

+For issues, suggestions, or questions, please open an issue in this repository
-For issues or questions, please contact the development team.
+or contact the development team.

+---